NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/ChoiceParam.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. method:: NatronEngine.ChoiceParam.addOption(option, help)
+.. method:: NatronEngine.ChoiceParam.addOption(optionID, optionLabel, optionHelp)

+    :param optionID: :class:`str<PySide.QtCore.QString>`
-    :param option: :class:`str<NatronEngine.std::string>`
+    :param optionLabel: :class:`str<PySide.QtCore.QString>`
-    :param help: :class:`str<NatronEngine.std::string>`
+    :param optionHelp: :class:`str<PySide.QtCore.QString>`

+Adds a new option to the menu.
+The *optionID* is a unique identifier for the option and is not displayed to the user.
+The *optionLabel* is the label visible in the drop-down menu for the user.
-Adds a new *option* to the menu.
-If *help* is not empty, it will be displayed when the user hovers the entry with the mouse.
+If empty, the *optionLabel* will be automatically set to be the same as the *optionID* If *optionHelp* is not empty, it will be displayed when the user hovers the entry with the mouse.